mayank-gariya/machine_learning_practices/README.md

 # Data Science & Machine Learning: From Practice to Production
 Welcome to my central learning hub.
-This repository is a living document of my journey through data science, capturing every step from foundational skill-building to the deployment of complex machine learning models.
+This repository is a living document of. my journey through data science, capturing every step from foundational skill-building to the deployment of complex machine learning models.
 My goal is to bridge the gap between theoretical concepts and real-world